Bass-baritone

 beloved comic roles, among them Don Pasquale, Don Magnifico,

-Don Alfonso, Sacristan, and Melitone in La forza del destino.
+Don Alfonso, Sacristan, Melitone in La forza del destino, Don Bartolo in Il Barbiere di Siviglia, and Dulcamara in Elixir of Love.

 Roles of a more serious nature include, de Bretigny in Manon,